ChronoZaga/MuteLock/README.md

 MuteLock is a lightweight utility that runs in the background and automatically mutes the sound on your Windows PC when you lock, restart, or shut down the system.

+I recommend making a scheduled task to run the app at user login.

 # Features
 -Silences audio on system lock, restart, or shutdown.